ef-ctx/CTXPropertyMapper/README.md

 @end
 ````

-receving the follow json format:
+and receving the following json object:

 ````json
 {